7 Jaw-Dropping Gen Z Interview Statistics (2026)

 • 27% of Gen Zers have attended a job interview with a parent

-67% of recruiters say Gen Z candidates have difficulty making eye contact during job interviews
+61% of recruiters say Gen Z candidates have difficulty making eye contact during job interviews (LinkedIn Survey)

-We surveyed 43 recruiters registered on Salarship, and 29 of them agreed that Gen Z candidates struggle to make eye contact during job interviews.
+We surveyed 57 recruiters registered via a LinkedIn survey, and 35 of them agreed that Gen Z candidates struggle to make eye contact during job interviews.

 Gen Z job interview eye content statistics